Via Car, Bus, Plane, or Train Ride.

 While visiting a community there are many ways for intercity travel.
 Some options included local transit, taxi services, shuttles, and more.
 If you prefer a fuel free option, visitors can rent E-bikes, scooters, or opt for carpooling ride shares.
 Here are some modes of transportation offered in many communities.

-Emergency preparedness is something to consider when visiting the Thompson Okanagan, a large region where travel plans can be affected by emergencies.
-We're here to provide guidance, information, and safety tips for your visit.
-Please check the Know Before You Go page before, and during your trip to ensure your informed on your vacation in case of any emergencies.
+The Thompson Okanagan is a large region where travel plans can be affected by emergencies.
+For up to date information and resources, please check the Know Before You Go page before, and during your trip to stay informed on your vacation.